Zagdul's Gaming Corner

 I got my first C64 around age 10.
 First games, then "backups," then BASIC, later 6502/6510 assembler.
 At that point, "using computers" slowly turned into "understanding computers."

-That direct 8-bit feedback loop is still hard to beat.
+That direct 8-bit feedback loop is still hard to beat: type, run, fail, fix, repeat.

 Starlight Edition: gorgeous, but expensive